yellowjacketcoder/lLyrics-Musixmatch/README.md

 lLyrics Musixmatch
 ===============

-lLyrics Musixmatch is a fork of [lLyrics](https://github.com/dmo60/lLyrics) to work best with Musixmatch.
+lLyrics Musixmatch is a fork of [lLyrics](https://github.com/dmo60/lLyrics) to works best with Musixmatch.

 lLyrics is a plugin for [Rhythmbox](http://projects.gnome.org/rhythmbox/), which displays lyrics for the current playing song in the sidebar.